-Prior to joining DFC, Edward spent five years working for Hamilton Anderson and Associates, where he collaborated with a range of clients to create plans at the city and neighborhood level and conducted detailed data analysis in support of those planning efforts.
-Prior to this position, he operated as a census enumerator for the Department of Commerce in Livonia, Michigan during the follow-up phase of the 2010 U.S. Census.
+Prior to joining DFC, Edward spent five years working for Hamilton Anderson and Associates, where he collaborated with a range of clients to create plans at the city and neighborhood level and conducted detailed data analysis to support of those planning efforts.
+Edward is a certified planner and a member of the American Planning Association – Michigan Chapter.
+He is also an Adjunct Professor in the College of Architecture and Design and Lawrence Technological University.

 Edward has a master’s degree in urban planning from Wayne State University and a bachelor’s degree in history from Michigan State University.
-Edward is a certified planner and a member of the American Planning Association – Michigan Chapter.